yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/XGBoost.md

 * **80% Training Set:** Acts as the "Academic Curriculum," where the XGBoost algorithm learns complex patterns between biomarkers.
 * **20% Testing Set:** Acts as the "Unseen Exam."
 These records are hidden from the model during training to measure its real-world diagnostic accuracy.
+   > This process is illustrated in the Architecture & Logic Schematics (2) at the end of the page, which shows the internal 80/20 split used during the learning process.

 ### **2. Maximizing Data Utility**